duniter/duniter/doc/Protocol.md

   * [Public key](#publickey) data in order to build a Web Of Trust (WoT) representation
   * [Transaction](#transaction) data to identify money units & ownership

+but also other informations like:

+* time reference (calendar time)
+* UD value for money issuance

 #### Structure

     Version: VERSION